Cohomological boundedness for flat bundles on surfaces and applications

 \end{thm}

 We now give a linear overview of the paper. \cref{preparation} gathers some general material on $\cD$-modules as well as Kedlaya's results on irregularity $b$-divisors. \cref{coho_conjecture_section} introduces the cohomological boundedness conjecture for flat bundles with bounded rank and irregularity at infinity.
 The main upshot of \cref{coho_conjecture_section} is \cref{quasi_cor_reduction_to_bound_chi} stating that cohomological boundedness is equivalent to an a priori weaker conjecture, the \textit{$\chi$-boundedness conjecture} asking for a universal bound on the global Euler-Poincaré characteristic of the De Rham cohomology. \cref{nearby_section} is the main technical core of this paper.
 In a relative situation, it provides a mechanism for deducing $\chi$-boundedness out of $\chi$-boundedness for the generic fibre provided the turning locus is contained in a fibre.
 See \cref{bound_chi_D}. \cref{partial_discr} is devoted to the construction of the partial discrepancy $b$-divisor attached to a $b$-divisor on a smooth surface.
-Its upshot is \cref{image_delta_of_nef_Cartier} ensuring that the partial discrepancy of a nef Cartier $b$-divisor is a $b$-divisor with finite support when viewed as a function on the set of divisorial valuations. \cref{formula_surfaces} is an application of \cref{partial_discr} to the proof of \cref{computation_CC_surface_intro} and \cref{calculation_chi_surface_intro}. \cref{coho_bound_proof} gathers the proofs of cohomological boundedness for surfaces and its corollaries.
+Its upshot is \cref{image_delta_of_nef_Cartier} ensuring that the partial discrepancy of a nef Cartier $b$-divisor is a $b$-divisor with finite support when viewed as a function on the set of divisorial valuations. \cref{formula_surfaces} is an application of \cref{partial_discr} to the proof of \cref{computation_CC_surface_intro} and \cref{calculation_chi_surface_intro}. \cref{coho_bound_proof} gives the proof of cohomological boundedness for surfaces. \cref{Lefschetz} provides the proof of the Lefschetz recognition principle.
+In \cref{Tannaka}, the techniques of this paper are used to obtain a Lefschetz theorem for the differential Galois group of flat bundles under some uncountability assumption of the base field.